 While the deal consideration was not disclosed, this was likely a great exit for the Maybin family who has grown an outstanding Irish success story from scratch.

 Deal Details: Dublin-based Three Rock, which is backed by UK private equity company Livingbridge, has announced the acquisition of Irish insurance broker, Quote Devil.
 The deal consideration was not disclosed.

 Quote Devil was started in 2006 by CEO John McGuire.
 The company has a strong brand in the personal insurance market, offering home, car, van and travel insurance.
 John McGuire is staying with the business along with 60 staff..
 The business reported FY June 2021 revenue of c. €6.8m and EBITDA of c. €1.1m.

 Three Rock Group is an investment fund backed by Livingbridge.
 Livingbridge is based in London with offices in Melbourne, Australia, and Boston, USA.
 Livingbridge has made over 100 investments and managed over £2.9bn in funds.

-Quote Devil was advised by Jimmy Maher of PwC Corporate Finance and by Beauchamps Solicitors on legals.
+Advisers: Quote Devil: Quote Devil was advised by Jimmy Maher of PwC Corporate Finance and by Beauchamps Solicitors on legals.

-Three Rock Group was advised by Flynn O’Driscoll LLP, PwC and Twomey Moran.
+Three Rock Group: Three Rock Group was advised by Flynn O’Driscoll LLP, PwC and Twomey Moran.